AlenkaTang1/ML-Research_Project/README.md

 -- --
-- graph_list pickle file consists a list of constructed de-bruijn graphs from the DNA sequence data with kmer = 4.
+- graph_list pickle files consists a list of constructed de-bruijn graphs from the DNA sequence data with different kmer values
 - The graphs are later converted to a list of dictionaries with each node being the key as well as features for training the classifiers.